 Opdivo, Revlimid, and Keytruda together accounted for the leading share in the market in 2017.
-Opdivo held the second largest share in 2017 and was closely followed by Keytruda.
+Opdivo held the second-largest share in 2017 and was closely followed by Keytruda.
 Prominence of Opdivo and Keytruda is attributable to their high adoption in lung cancer treatment and wide availability worldwide.
 BMS is undertaking several clinical trials for expansion of its use in varied indications including solid tumors, prostate cancer, and glioblastoma.

 On the basis of indication, the blockbuster oncology brands market has been divided into lymphoma, breast cancer, lung cancer, multiple myeloma, and others.
 Multiple myeloma was the dominant segment in the market in 2017 and was followed by lung cancer.

 Lung cancer has one of the lowest survival rates and is one of the major causes of cancer mortality burden every year.
 In majority of cases, lung cancer is diagnosed at an advanced stage.
 Currently, Opdivo, Keytruda, Tecentriq, and Tagrisso serve as treatment options for either first or second line treatment of lung cancer.
 With recent FDA approvals, Keytruda and Opdivo are growing in prominence as blockbuster brands in use for frontline therapy.
-Other therapies are undergoing trials for expansion to include wider target population.
+Other therapies are undergoing trials for expansion to include a wider target population.
 This trend is estimated to contribute to the growth of the lung cancer segment.

 Breast cancer is associated with high mortality and prevalence among women.
 Perjeta and Ibrance are the FDA-approved immunotherapies used to treat breast cancer.
 Ibrance is approved for the treatment of HR+/HER2-, whereas Perjeta is approved for HER2+ breast cancer patient subsets.
-Patients falling under the HR+/HER2- type account for nearly 70.0% of the breast cancer burden, which reflected Ibrance’s larger share than Perjeta in the market in 2017.
+Patients falling under the HR+/HER2- type accounts for nearly 70.0% of the breast cancer burden, which reflected Ibrance’s larger share than Perjeta in the market in 2017.

 Geographically, North America was the leading revenue contributor in the global market in 2018, with a share of more than 60.0%.
-The region is also anticipated to register noteworthy growth during the forecast period, thanks to high availability of approved blockbuster oncology brands and favorable regulatory scenario, which shortens time-to-market.
+The region is also anticipated to register noteworthy growth during the forecast period, thanks to the high availability of approved blockbuster oncology brands and favorable regulatory scenarios, which shortens time-to-market.
 In addition, with a higher average spending capacity, the response to hike in treatment costs is projected to be less adverse as compared to other regions.

 Moreover, the U.S. FDA does not conduct cost-effectiveness appraisals of oncology brands for reimbursement approval, thereby facilitating faster market access for immunotherapies.

-The market is characterized by presence of a number of multinational companies, which are actively involved in collaborative indication expansion and combination-therapy development strategies for existing products.
+The market is characterized by the presence of a number of multinational companies, which are actively involved in collaborative indication expansion and combination-therapy development strategies for existing products.
 For instance, BMS collaborated with AbbVie to work on potential combination regimens with Opdivo in the treatment of solid tumors.
 Some of the key companies present in the market are Bristol Myers Squibb.; Merck& Co.; Pfizer, Inc.; Roche, Ltd; AstraZeneca Plc; and Tesaro, Inc.

 Base year for estimation